-Figure 6 - 8 Network Connected (Click Disconnect)
+Figure 6 - 8

+Network Connected

+(Click Disconnect)

-- 9. You can click the Airplane Mode button to turn the mode On or Off. - 10.
-You need to either use Airplane Mode, or turn the WLAN module off aboard aircraft. - 11.
-Network & Internet in Windows Settings will bring up a more comprehensive list of network and internet settings including Wi-Fi (can be turned on/off), Airplane mode (Airplane mode and Wireless devices can be turned on/off) VPN, Dial-up, Ethernet and Proxy.
+- 9. You can click the Airplane Mode button to turn the mode On or Off. - You need to either use Airplane Mode, or to turn the WLAN module off aboard aircraft. - 11.
+If you click on Network Settings to bring up Network & Internet for a more comprehensive list of network and internet settings including Wi-Fi (can be turned on/off), Airplane mode (Airplane mode and Wireless devices can be turned on/off) VPN, Dial-up, Ethernet and Proxy.